 Plant Liner optional

 (I bought all of my greenery and supplies at Michael’s)

-You are probably ready to shop?
-Check which stores in your area carry faux greenery.
-Look online or contact craft, hobby or home decor stores.
-Determine which stores you want to visit and which fit your style and budget best.
+Determine which stores you want to visit and which fits your style and budget best.

 Sources for faux greenery stems and supplies: